shiguangWilliam/COMP3335-Computing-Student-Management/README.md

 Restar the frontend will solve this problem.

 Stop all the process manully and then the relevant start script again after resolving any of the issues above to ensure all processes reload cleanly.

+---

+**If you encounter any unexpected errors that cannot be resolved by following the above steps, it is recommended to delete the project folder and extract (or clone) it again, then repeat the setup process from the beginning.
+This can help resolve issues caused by incomplete extraction, accidental file modification, or corrupted dependencies.**